-Carolyn Shulman is a folk singer-songwriter whose love of music has been a lifelong affair.
+Carolyn Shulman is a Denver-based folk singer-songwriter whose connection with music has been a lifelong affair.
 She came by her love of music and all things guitar-related naturally.
 Her father has played guitar as a hobby for most of his life, so when Carolyn expressed an interest in learning to play, he brought home a kid-sized acoustic guitar perfect for a nine year-old's hands and set her up with lessons.
-By the time she was fourteen, she had written her first song and was playing out in coffee shops and restaurants in her hometown of Mobile, Alabama.
+By the time she was fourteen, she was writing songs and playing in coffee shops and restaurants in her hometown of Mobile, Alabama.

 Carolyn continued playing, writing, and performing as a college student at Rice University in Houston, Texas.
-She had the honor of playing at Houston's storied folk venue Anderson Fair, and she performed at the 2001 Houston Women's Festival along with artists like Susan Gibson, Edie Carey, Patrice Pike, and Ruthie Foster.
+She played multiple college shows and stages such as Houston's storied folk venue Anderson Fair, and she performed at the 2001 Houston Women's Festival along with artists like Susan Gibson, Edie Carey, Patrice Pike, and Ruthie Foster.
 In 2002, her songwriting earned her a spot in the University Songwriters Showcase at the Kerrville Folk Festival.

 After college, Carolyn continued to play music, but her performance schedule and creative pace slowed down while she earned a law degree.
-She practiced law in Houston for seven years, focusing on Social Security disability law, and in 2013, she welcomed her daughter to the world.
+She practiced law in Houston for seven years, focusing on Social Security disability law, and in 2013, she and her husband welcomed their daughter to the world.
 These life-changing experiences continue to help shape her worldview and inform her songwriting.